hbecerri/vjj/README.md

 Different branch selections may be applied to the nominal/shifted TTrees, via independent keep/drop instruction files.

 The wrapper code `vjj_VJJSkimmerJME_postproc.py` chains the different modules: it calls the nanoAOD `jetmetHelperRun2` module, then calls JetSelector once per JME variation to obtain varied jet collections (nominal collection read directly from big ntuples), and finally the skimmer code.
+You can specify there the JEC/JER variations to process.
 In the PostProcessor call, one can specify preselection cuts (to speed up the processing) and JSON luminosity masks to apply to data.

 #### Run the code